recommend-games/blog/content/posts/reverse_engineer_bgg/index.md

 * https://youtu.be/Y1t_0LhpDmU

 [^jotl]: {{% game 291457 %}}Jaws of the Lion{{% /game %}} is something of an exception here and will undoubtably shoot into the BGG top 10 very soon.
 In fact, it might be the only game with the potential to unseat {{% game 174430 %}}Gloomhaven{{% /game %}} as the number 1.
+[^notebook]: TODO
+[^root]: It's probably even more common to use the *root* mean squared error, but for boring mathematical reasons, it doesn't make a difference when it comes to optimisation.
+In fact, we could even drop the word *mean* from our metric and still obtain the same optimal point, but then we'd have to implement it ourselves, so there's no point.